Founding Investors

 Mary Kate spent the last several years building partnerships and leading coalition efforts to improve systems and increase resources for extremely low-income people, youth, and families, as well as secure equitable wages for frontline workers in the homeless response system.
 While at Compass, she co-chaired San Francisco’s Homeless Emergency Service Providers Association, a coalition of more than 30 nonprofit agencies on the front lines of the homelessness crisis.
 She also served as the director of public funding at Larkin Street Youth Services, where she raised the publicly funded portion of the agency’s operating budget and led other strategic initiatives.
 She started her nonprofit career facilitating strategic plans to prevent and end homelessness as a staff attorney at HomeBase.

-Mary Kate co-chairs San Francisco’s Local Homeless Coordinating Board and serves on the Board of Directors of the SF LGBT Center.
+Mary Kate co-chairs the Board of Directors of the SF LGBT Center.
 She holds a B.A. in Philosophy from Columbia College, where she was elected to Phi Beta Kappa, and a J.D. from Columbia Law School.
 Her writing has appeared in the SF Standard, Shelterforce, The Nation, and CityLab.
 She lives with her family in Glen Park.

 Mussett comes to All Home with over 15 years of experience in the administrative field.
 The majority of that work took place in the private sector and spanned a variety of industries including healthcare, retail, refractory construction, and geomatic surveying.
 It was her most recent role as Executive Assistant to the CEO of Goodwill Industries of the Greater East Bay that cultivated her passion and desire to make positive change and serve the community in her everyday work.